rustsbi/rustsbi/README.md

 ## Talks and documents

-This project is originally a part of rCore Summer of Code 2020 activities, now it is capable of running rCore-Tutorial and other OS kernels on wide supported RISC-V devices.
+This project is originally a part of rCore Summer of Code 2020 activities, inspired by [MeowSBI](https://github.com/meow-chip/MeowSBI) and other similar projects.
+Now it is capable of running rCore-Tutorial and other OS kernels on wide supported RISC-V devices.

 Blog article (Chinese):